-Benefits from the tax code help you save money.
-Any tax regulation that allows you to reduce your tax burden if you meet specific qualifying rules is referred to as a "tax advantage."
-A tax benefit might be in the form of a deduction or a credit.
+The tax code provides you with advantages that allow you to save money.
+A "tax advantage" is a tax policy that permits you to minimize your tax burden provided you fulfill particular qualifying criteria.
+A tax advantage might come in the form of a credit or a deduction.

-The Income Tax Act of 1961, Section 80E, provides some tax benefits for a loan used for higher education.
-The effective cost of the loan is reduced because the entire interest can be removed.
-This benefit is available to both the applicant and the co-signer.
-This way, the total cost of the college loan might be reduced.
+Section 80E of the Income Tax Act of 1961 gives various tax advantages for a loan utilized for higher education.
+The total cost of the loan is reduced because the full interest may be eliminated.
+The co-signer and the applicant are both qualified for this benefit.
+This method could lower the total cost of the student loan.

 Study in USA